sendgrid/sendgrid-python/use_cases/aws.md

 Before starting this tutorial, you will need to have access to an AWS account in which you are allowed to provision resources.
 This tutorial also assumes you've already created a SendGrid account with free-tier access.
 Finally, it is highly recommended you utilize [virtualenv](https://virtualenv.pypa.io/en/stable/).

 *DISCLAIMER*: Any resources provisioned here may result in charges being incurred to your account.
-Sendgrid is in no way responsible for any billing charges.
+SendGrid is in no way responsible for any billing charges.

 ## Getting Started